Is Camp DeWolfe open?

 Will I be refunded if I choose not to participate in a program or retreat or choose to cancel my retreat?

 Please refer to the cancellation policy for your program or retreat.
 If a guest or program participant or organization chooses to cancel, and Camp DeWolfe is open for the dates scheduled, there will not be a refund issued.
+If Camp DeWolfe is forced to close from the state or federal government, due to COVID-19 lockdowns, groups are offered a refund or credit transfer for up to 12 months from arrival date.
 If you have questions, please call the Camp Office on 631-929-4325.

 What safe behavioral practices is Camp DeWolfe following?

-Camp DeWolfe follows and adheres to all NY State guidelines for safety.
+Camp DeWolfe follows and adheres to CDC guidelines and NY State guidelines for safety.
 We have all had to make significant behavioral changes to reduce the spread of COVID-19.
-Camp DeWolfe’s staff and guests will be continuing these practices as advised by the CDC:
+Camp DeWolfe’s staff and guests will be continuing these practices as advised by the CDC and by the Episcopal Diocese of Long Island:

-- social distancing at all times, (staying 6 feet away from others not in the same household), if not fully vaccinated;
+- social distancing (staying 6 feet away from others not in the same household), if not double vaccinated;

 - frequently washing hands or use alcohol-based (at least 60% alcohol) hand sanitizer when soap and water are not available for at least 20 seconds;